CSS Image Buttons Css3Menu.com

 In the UK, such screening is carried out by the Disclosure & Barring Service (DBS - formerly known as the CRB).
 The DBS will check their own computer, and those of individual police forces, to check for relevant criminal records.

-The clearance document will be sent both to the volunteer and to us.
-We will not be able to offer a placement without this document (or its equivalent in the case of other nationalities - where costs may differ)
+We will not be able to offer a placement without this document (or its equivalent in the case of other nationalities - where costs may differ).

 Read our disclosure policy